Osman Nuhu Sharubutu: Early life

 Osmanu Nuhu Sharubutu was born to Nuhu Sharubutu and Hajja Ayishatu Abbass at Accra cow-lane in April 1919.

-Sharubutu started his education at home from his father during the day and with his mother at night.
+Sharubutu started his education at home from his father during the day & with his mother at night.
 Osman was sent to a new learning environment by his father after seeing his devotion for books and knowledge.
-He was taken to the Kumasi and there became his learning destination.
-He was taught by Abdullah Dan Tano.
-He went through Arabic Grammar, Arabic Literature and Texts, Islamic Jurisprudence and Hadiths.
+He was taken to Kumasi, where he was taught by Abdullah Dan Tano.
+There, he learned Arabic grammar, Arabic literature, Islamic jurisprudence and Hadiths.

 After his studies in Kumasi, he devoted his time in teaching the Muslim youth who want to become Islamic thinkers and scholars.
 Osman continued the pursuit of knowledge even as a teacher himself.

 Appointment

-In 1974, Sharubutu was appointed the Deputy Regional Chief Imam of Ghana after discussions were held among Islamic personalities etc.
+In 1974, Sharubutu was appointed the Deputy Regional Chief Imam of Ghana after discussions were held among tribal chiefs, Islamic scholars, and religious personalities.

 His appointment was done in consideration of his dedication to teaching Islam.
 He turned down the offer made to him but he was forced by some Muslim Chiefs to give it a thought.

 In 1993, he was appointed the National Chief Imam of Ghana for the Muslim Communities in Ghana.